King's Bounty: Warriors of the North: Gameplay

 King's Bounty: Warriors of the North maintains many of the same game conventions used in previous installments.
 The game is a strategy with RPG elements.
 The protagonist is Olaf the Viking.
 In the beginning, the player controls an army consisting of five legions and an access to an overworld map to move around.
 Sometimes they will stumble onto buried treasures, other times the loot will be out in the open and can find huts or villages where they can buy and sell items or units.

 Upon engaging an enemy, the game switches to turn-based battle mode where the player's and enemy forces are displayed on a hex-tiled board with both armies at the opposite ends.
 Each unit has a specific number of health points which when completely deleted, the entire unit is destroyed.
 The turn of the units take place in fixed cycles and the player can choose whether to defend, move, attack or use the special abilities of their characters.
 New to warriors of the north is with proper skills or equipment, troops can expend runes that they are given to briefly increase offensive power, defensive strength, or grant a chance to attack again.

 Defeating an enemy force gains money and experience which can be used to make a more powerful army.
 The game also has a skill tree used to enhance their abilities.
 Along with magical abilities, the game also features rage abilities.
-Like magic, these abilities can be used to summon creatures and damage enemies however it only accumulates when a player is hit by an enemy or hits an enemy and dissipates between battles.
+Like magic, these abilities can be used to summon creatures and damage enemies but it only accumulates when a player is hit by an enemy or hits an enemy and dissipates between battles.

-The game includes a new race Vikings, a new school of magic called Rune Magic, and new units like Berserker and Skald.
+The game includes a new race (Vikings), a new school of magic called Rune Magic, and new units like Berserker and Skald.
 In addition Olaf is also assisted by his companions the five Valkyries and each of them has a unique ability and each will give various bonuses to Olaf's specific stats.
-Although Olaf travels along with all five female-fighters, however he will need to choose one of them to become the main Valkyrie (not the favorite wife!), and her bonus will be 100 percent active unlike the other four with just 25 percent of their powers.
+Although Olaf travels along with all five female-fighters, he will need to choose one of them to become the main Valkyrie, and her bonus will be 100 percent active unlike the other four with just 25 percent of their powers.
 The female warriors will gain experience which will improve their combat abilities.
-In order to upgrade the level of a Valkyrie, the player can sacrifice unneeded equipment, which in turn yields more bonuses to the stats of a character, however a special quest for each of them is the only way to reach the level cap of a Valkyrie.
+In order to upgrade the level of a Valkyrie, the player can sacrifice unneeded equipment, which in turn yields more bonuses to the stats of a character, but a special quest for each of them is the only way to reach the level cap of a Valkyrie.